moliveme/LeetCode/README.md

 11. 11-negatives-in-matrix

 Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.
+Did O(nm) and O(n + m)